- Our Work

 Mutual respect, equality and open communication can be modeled as healthy relationship values and positively reinforced among peers and across generations.
 Those values are just a starting point.
 Think about and discuss what a healthy relationship means to you!
 Challenging and analyzing messages about gender roles, violence and other stereotypes are also powerful tools in reducing violence now and creating healthy relationships for the future.

-- The next Teen Summit will be held April 4-6, 2016 at the Kalahari Resort and Waterpark in the Wisconsin Dells.
+- Registration for the Teen Summit is open!
+The 2016 Teen Summit on Healthy Relationships will be held April 4-6, 2016 at the Kalahari Resort and Waterpark in the Wisconsin Dells.
 Teens and adults working with teens are welcome!
+We are excited to announce that the keynote speaker will be trans feminist activist Kat Blaque!!!